 Things to Avoid

 The cost of materials is consistently rising, making new boats more expensive every year.
-As a result, the prospect of buying older boats on the used market at bargain prices is alluring, to say the least.
+As a result, the prospect of buying a used boat at bargain prices is alluring, to say the least.

 Most first-time boat buyers do not possess the necessary experience or knowledge to repair older boats, and most people don’t want to put in the time to fix them up themselves anyway.
-For this reason, it’s best to do your research before buying a fixer-upper.
+For this reason, it’s best to do your research before buying a boat to overhaul.

 Do Your Research